Weather-related closures, delays for the Brazos Valley

 Bryan ISD: Schools will be closed through Friday, with no at-home instruction nor extracurricular activities.

-College Station ISD: Schools will be closed Thursday for both in-person and virtual learners.
-Should the closure extend past Thursday, all students will transition to at-home learning via Schoology effective Friday.
+College Station ISD: Schools will be closed Friday for both in-person and virtual learners.

 St. Joseph Catholic School: St. Joseph will be closed through Friday, canceling in-person and at-home instruction, along with extracurricular activities.